BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 After that, the `vararg` parameter is finally desugared to a regular array parameter.

 ## Proposed implementation
-We have to modify the last two steps ([Function call candidates gathering](#function-call-candidates-gathering) and [Vararg lowering phase](#vararglowering-stage)) in order to achieve the desired functionality.
+We have to modify the last two steps ([Function call candidates gathering](#function-call-candidates-gathering) and [Vararg lowering phase](#vararglowering-stage)) in order to achieve the desired functionality and allow using spread operator directly on iterable collections.

 ### Argument type checking
 Currently, when gathering candidates for a function call, all the spread arguments' types are checked against the type of the `vararg` array.